Research has shown that TENS units can relieve sciatic pain.

 When it’s getting compressed at the spine, it can be from a herniated disc, stenosis, bone spurs, or degeneration.
 Once you know where the pain is originating from it is easier to target treatment areas.

 Once you have the pads in the right spot, Doctor Jo describes how your recovery can begin:

 Transcutaneous electrical nerve stimulation (TENS) can be a good way to help relieve sciatic pain so stretches and exercises can be done that are needed to help the healing process.

-Easing sciatica is just one benefit of using a TENS device, however there are many more.
+Easing sciatica is just one of the many TENS unit benefits.